JaeWong91/MyMovie/README.md

 - An advanced search option for movies such as selection boxes for genres and movie list sorting.

+- Display an overall rating for a movie based on the total reviews.

 - Embedded movie trailers from video sites such as youtube for each movie.

 - A section on the home page to show popular and new movies.
 This could be housed in a carousel.